JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_extension.md

 The major version, represented in a specific numerical format.

-The given value will be used as the `<product-descriptor release-version="">` element attribute.
+The provided value will be used as the `<product-descriptor release-version="">` element attribute.

 {style="narrow"}
 Type